gabrielm7281/sep10-freedom-project/prep/plan.md

 #### MVP

-* Recreate wireframe in the code
-* Fill in the wireframe with content
 * Decorate the content to make it presentable
+* Make the buttons work
+* Make an accurate site to the MVP
+* Making the content a step above the background (Order)

 ---